symfony/symfony-docs/components/http_client.rst

 Injecting the HTTP Client Into Services
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If your application only defines one HTTP client, you can inject it in any
+If your application only defines one HTTP client, you can inject it into any
 service by type-hinting a constructor argument with the
 :class:`Symfony\\Contracts\\HttpClient\\HttpClientInterface`::